TomashuTTTT7/brigadier-plusplus/README.md

 - No RTTI
 - Compatible with gcc, clang, msvc compilers
 - Compatible for windows and linux platform

+### Optional features
+- If `"magic_enum.hpp"` is available, you can use enum type argument
+- If `"nameof.hpp"` is available, type names can be resolved automatically as you write new argument types

 Tests are written and developed under Visual Studio 2022 using CppUnitTest framework.